j-pk/Simple-iOS/README.md

 ##Simple

+**Todo List** a todo list that add items from top to bottom.

+- Captures priority when creating new item
+- Swipe to delete

 **Tic Tac Toe** designing a tic tac toe game from scratch.

 **HackBack** example of code that randomize color, object shape, opacity, and rotation.